In the Nepali language Articles of Association or AoA it’s called " नियमावली".

-The Articles of Association is a document that tells you the rules and regulations of your company.
+The Articles of Association, or AoA, is an official document that outlines all the rules and regulations of a private company.
+In Nepali language, it is called ‘नियमावली‘.

 Why Are Articles of Association Important?